Culture of Georgia (U.S. state): Cuisine

 Georgia's cuisine includes a variety of different foods ranging from seafood, corn on the cob and chicken and dumplings to Brunswick stew, fried chicken and cornbread.
-Other well known and loved foods in the state include pecans, peaches, and peanuts.
+Other well known and beloved foods in the state include pecans, peaches, and peanuts.
 The state prepared food is grits.

 Barbecuing, a favorite pastime in Georgia, is integral to the state's culture.
 All types of meat are barbecued in Georgia, but pork is traditionally the most popular meat in the state.
 Many people in Georgia barbecue for tailgate parties, for the Fourth of July or in case of homecomings and in all temperatures.
 The Georgia General Assembly traditionally holds a "wild hog supper" before legislative sessions and barbecue festivals can be found throughout the state.